coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/enabling-p2p-topology.md

 - On the block-producing node, implementing peer-to-peer topology

 {% hint style="warning" %}
 To operate a relay node using peer-to-peer topology, you MUST register the relay on the blockchain.
-The requirement to register all relay nodes using peer-to-peer topology publicly creates a security risk.
+The requirement to register all relay nodes using peer-to-peer topology publicly may create a security risk.
 A relay node using legacy topology operates when registered or unregistered.
 The block-producing node connects only to relay nodes in your stake pool configuration.
 Do NOT register a block-producing node using peer-to-peer networking on the blockchain.
 {% endhint %}

 Using peer-to-peer topology requires maintaining the configuration.
 If the configuration for nodes using peer-to-peer topology is out of date and your stake pool falls behind in synchronizing with the network, then the nodes may not resynchronize until you update the configuration.